Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 ## Beta versions ☢️

-What happen when you and your team are ready to release a new version but you also want to let some of your esteemed users have a bite of the new features before everyone else?
+What happens when you and your team are ready to release a new version but you also want to let some of your esteemed users have a bite of the new features before everyone else?

 The solution is to create a beta version and release it to a select few that may help you test your product before performing the actual release itself.

 But… should you create a dedicated branch like `beta/my-awesome-beta-for-v0.1.0`?
-Should you simply tag a specific commit it your release branch and perform a manual release?
+Should you simply tag a specific commit on your release branch and perform a manual release?

 Well, in this flow, it is a slight mix of those two, the steps are the following: